-This award, based on both financial need and merit (qualifying American College Test score), is available for use at Michigan public and private postsecondary colleges.
+This award, based on both financial need and merit (qualifying American College Test score) and all eligibility requirements (half-time enrollment, Michigan resident, etc.), is available for use at Michigan public and private postsecondary colleges.
 Students may take the ACT after leaving high school if they have not had college experience.
 The test score remains on record for ten years.
 Awards are restricted to tuition and fees.
-Priority will be given to first year students who completed the Free Application for Federal Student Aid (FAFSA) by March 1.
+Priority will be given to first year students who completed the Free Application for Federal Student Aid (FAFSA) by March 1st.